Fustra/vote4film/README.md

 ### Unpublished

-- Show the register of present/absent users for upcoming films.
+- Show the register of present/absent users for upcoming films
+- Fix not highlighting films that are not available to be watched

 ### v1.0.9 - 2019/11/13